DFKI-NLP/SMV/README.md

 film and i think its totally unique and will cheer up any dr ##oop
 ##y person within a matter of minutes . fantastic .

-subclass 'convolution search'
+Mode 'convolution search'
 snippet: 'i love this ' contains 53.51% of prediction score.
 snippet: 'love this and ' contains 44.96% of prediction score.
 snippet: '. love this ' contains 43.72% of prediction score.
 snippet: 'love this i ' contains 43.67% of prediction score.
-snippet: 'love this film ' contains 42.52% of prediction score. subclass 'span search'
+snippet: 'love this film ' contains 42.52% of prediction score.

+Mode 'span search'
 snippet: 'i love this film and ' contains 57.03% of prediction score.
 snippet: '. i love this film ' contains 55.78% of prediction score.
 snippet: 'i love this ' contains 53.51% of prediction score.
 snippet: 'love this film and i ' contains 47.19% of prediction score.
-snippet: 'love this film ' contains 42.52% of prediction score. subclass 'concatenation search'
+snippet: 'love this film ' contains 42.52% of prediction score.

+Mode 'concatenation search'
-The phrase » i love this « is most important for the prediction (54 %). subclass 'compare search'
+The phrase » i love this « is most important for the prediction.

+Mode 'compare search'
 snippet: 'this film and' occurs in all searches and accounts for 28.74% of prediction score
 snippet: 'love this film' occurs in all searches and accounts for 42.52% of prediction score
 snippet: 'i love this' occurs in all searches and accounts for 53.51% of prediction score
+snippet: '. i love' occurs in all searches and accounts for 30.03% of prediction score

+Mode 'total order'
-snippet: '. i love' occurs in all searches and accounts for 30.03% of prediction score subclass 'total order' top tokens are: token 'this' with 25.22% of prediction score token 'love' with 16.76% of prediction score token 'i' with 11.53% of prediction score token 'unique' with 3.98% of prediction score Prediction was correct.
+token 'this' with 25.22% of prediction score token 'love' with 16.76% of prediction score token 'i' with 11.53% of prediction score token 'unique' with 3.98% of prediction score

+Prediction was correct.
 ```
-Note that the original output will be colourcoded
+Note that the original output will be color-coded.

 ### How our search methods work